Work From Home Statistics

 (FlexJobs)

 The FlexJobs survey shows that 29% of the respondents were currently looking for job opportunities allowing remote work, while 24% would agree to a 10% to 20% pay cut to work offsite as much as they want.
+21% of respondents would waive some vacation time to be able to work remotely, while 17% would quit their job if they didn’t have at least some remote work options.

-Working-From-Home Productivity Statistics
+Working-From-Home and Productivity

 The nine-to-five schedule seems to be a thing of the past.
 It is certainly not crucial for productivity, with the following statistics revealing something of a mismatch in how employers and employees view the issue.